Antonino Paternò Castello, Marchese di San Giuliano: Early life and political career

-Antonino Paternò Castello was born in Catania, Sicily, in a family of ancient Aragonese-Sicilian nobility.
+Antonino Paternò Castello was born in Catania, Sicily into the House of Paternò, a major feudal and princely family descended from House of Barcellona.
 In his younger years he studied economics and sociology, and published articles on agriculture, industry, population, labour legislation, and emigration in various journals.

 In 1882 he was elected to parliament and aligned himself with Sidney Sonnino, representing the conservatives who identified with the old Historical Right.
 In the early years of the 20th century, he focused on foreign policy in the years of the polarization of European powers into the Triple Alliance and Triple Entente blocs.
 He was convinced that Italy's national interest could best advanced by balancing itself between the two competing alliances.

 Foreign policy

 He conducted a policy of friendship toward France, while remaining faithful to Italy's commitments to Austria-Hungary and the German Empire.
 He served as foreign minister (1905–1906), ambassador to London (1906–1909), ambassador to Paris (1909–1910), and foreign minister (1910–1914).
 An advocate of colonial expansion, his diplomacy cleared the way for the occupation of Libya during the Italo-Turkish War (1911–1912).
 He resisted the expansion of Austria-Hungary in the Balkans, supported Italian economic penetration of Montenegro, and the independence of Albania.